bacionejs/termux/README.md

 - Or edit in neovim via ~/storage/downloads and open in browser from file manager.
 This method only works if it is one monolithic file with a html suffix.
 And to prevent syntax highlighting issues when editing a combo html/javascript file, use neovim :syntax sync fromstart.

 ## Which editor to use for programming on a phone/tablet?
-There are several editors on the playstore but Termux/Neovim is superior.
+There are several editors in the playstore, but Termux/Neovim is superior.
 Download Termux via github and install Neovim via pkg install.

-However, vim-motions are't designed for typing with a thumb
+However, vim-motions aren't designed for typing with a thumb.

-To address this I wrote bacionejs [why](https://github.com/bacionejs/editor?tab=readme-ov-file)
+To address this I wrote [bacionejs](https://github.com/bacionejs/editor).

+However, bacionejs is only intended for writing small javascript games.
+Anything more than that should use Neovim.